 Traditional: Volunteers ages 18 and older are matched with children from single-parent families for activities two times a month.
 Matches spend time doing simple, fun activities.
 Volunteers must be willing to make an initial one year commitment.

 Mentors & Matches: Volunteers ages 16 and older are paired with elementary age youth for fun activities one hour each week at the child’s school.
-Mentors commit for at least two semesters.
+Mentors commit for commit for one calendar year.

 After-School Mentoring: Volunteers ages 16 and older are paired with a young person for fun activities one hour each week at the child’s after-school program site.
-Volunteers serve for at least one school year.
+Volunteers commit for one calendar year.